C-Murder Sentenced To Full Time House Arrest, Denies Violating Probation

 Miller, 35, is awaiting a retrial in the 2002 shooting of a teenager, 16, outside a Harvey-area nightclub in New Orleans.
 His original conviction was overturned after a judge ruled that prosecutors had withheld the criminal backgrounds of key state witnesses from the defense.

-Spike Lee's HBO documentary, When the Levees Broke: A Requiem in Four Acts on New Orlean's based WDSU-TV, claiming he violated the terms of his probation by attending the premiere after his 10 PM curfew.
+She ordered him back on full house after seeing his interview at the Aug.
+16 premiere of Spike Lee's HBO documentary, When the Levees Broke: A Requiem in Four Acts on New Orlean's based WDSU-TV, claiming he violated the terms of his probation by attending the premiere after his 10 PM curfew.

 During a recent hearing, no evidence was presented suggesting Miller had violated the order.
 Miller testified he was at the premiere to meet with Spike Lee about a project, but had returned home before 10 p.m.